tulasidamarla/sql/README.md

 *********************************************************************************
 --What is cursor for loop?
-Ans: If the cursor is operated using for loop then it is called as cursor for loop.
+Ans: If the cursor is operated using for loop then it is called as cursor for loop.<br>
-	In this 4 steps are reduced to 2.
+	In this 4 steps are reduced to 2.<br>
 	Just declaring the cursor is enough.
-All 3 steps opening,fetching and closing will be performed by loop itself.
+All 3 steps opening,fetching and closing will be performed by loop itself.<br>
-	Ex:
+	Ex:<br>

 	Declare
 		cursor c1 is select * from emp;
 		exp number(5,3);